 Downside: Due to the vast popularity and faithful following, Lonely Planet has inadvertently helped to create a "Lonely Planet Trail" in the countries covered by their guides.

 This is another popular guidebook series with a huge following.
-They list fewer places to stay and eat, and devote more space to the description of various attractions and destinations.
+The Rough Guides devote more space to the description of various attractions and destinations.
 Their style is more narrative than other guidebooks, and while you get more information from a Lonely Planet guide of the same volume, I am informed with a better sense of place and culture from the Rough Guide series.
 The guides also provide great practical travel tips about transportation, safety, and all the other travel essentials.

 Insight Guides, www.insightguides.com.

 Although not updated as often as other travel guides, the Insight Guides are just that: replete with essays that provide valuable insights into most aspects of a country, its people, culture, history and attractions.
 The well illustrated guides provide a rich photographic journey through the various countries, and readers get a colorful and diverse impression before traveling there.
 The Insight guides focus instead on providing a country portrait with well-researched and thoughtful essays.

 Downside: The books do not have as much practical travel information and tips as other guides, and the selection of lodging and dining is limited.